jhill1/SEPwC.github.io/_sources/How_a_computer_works.rst.txt

 The downside of relative paths is that you must have the same directory structure, relative to the script.
 If you move the script elsewhere, things might break.
-You can, of course, mix and match; so pull data from an absolut path in one place and from a relative path in another.
+You can, of course, mix and match; so pull data from an absolute path in one place and from a relative path in another.
 Finally, you can ask the user where to get data from too (or pull data from the internet) saving all this hassle.

-However, when starting to write your own script you will `hardcode` the filenames and hence you need to know the difference between relative and absolute paths.
+However, when starting to write your own script you will `hard-code` the filenames and hence you need to know the difference between relative and absolute paths.

 From source code to programme